bihealth/sodar-server/docs_manual/source/ui_index.rst

     SODAR home view

-The main element in this view is the list of projects available to you.
-In SODAR, data and user access are structured into *projects*, which exist under *categories*.
-A category can be thought of as a project with no data and the possibility to contain other categories or projects under it.

-You can see the following UI components:
+In this view you can see the following UI components:

 SODAR Site Title
     Click this to return to the home view.